Ryan de Villiers

 Ryan de Villiers (born 30 November 1992) is a South African actor.
 He is known for his role as Dylan Stassen in the film Moffie (2019).
 He began his career on stage, earning Naledi and Fleur du Cap Theatre Awards.

 Early life

 De Villiers is from East London and grew up between the Eastern Cape and KwaZulu-Natal.
-He is the son of conservationist Div and teacher Annette and has a sister.
+He is the son of conservationist Div and teacher Annette and has a sister, Lauren, and a brother, Keith.
 He attended Rivermead Preparatory School and Stirling High School.
 He was going to pursue Accounting and Economics, but switched to Drama with Politics and International Studies, graduating with a Bachelor of Arts with distinctions from Rhodes University in 2015.
 He studied abroad in the United States at Willamette University in Oregon.